Contemporary Civilization/Social Science

 Courses in the social sciences provide students with a basis for understanding social systems and the interactions of individuals and societies.
 Students are required to take two courses selected from the social sciences offerings.

-Students must select two social science courses from the following departments and programs or aforementioned interdisciplinary programs to fulfill the social sciences core requirement:
+Students can also select two social science courses from the following departments and interdisciplinary programs to fulfill the social sciences core requirement:

 - Political Science